Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical literature: Background and related work

+Early work towards $FGSI$ of biomedical literature focused on enriching the descriptor-based labels with MeSH qualifiers and MeSH Supplementary Concept Records (SCRs)\footnote{\url{https://www.nlm.nih.gov/mesh/intro\_record\_types.html}}~\cite{Aronson2004}, which however do not address the coarseness of the descriptors that aggregate distinct concepts.
+The importance of indexing the biomedical literature at the level of MeSH concepts was first noted in\cite{Darmoni2012}.
 More recently, we proposed the \textit{Beyond MeSH} method \cite{Nentidis2019_CBMS, nentidis2020beyond} for the automated refinement of MeSH topic annotations at the level of MeSH concepts.
-In that work, we first introduced the concept-occurrence heuristic for the development of weakly labeled training datasets.
-This heuristic extends simpler dictionary-based ones using the \textit{MetaMap} tool \cite{Aronson2010}.
-We experimented with different feature sets and common machine-learning algorithms on small datasets for two specific use cases, comparing the results of trained classifiers against the use of \textit{concept occurrence} itself.
-Those initial experiments showed that the concept-occurrence heuristic is a strong baseline and only some trained classifiers managed to improve upon it.
-In particular, logistic regression models with L2 regularization provided higher recall, but the selection of hyper-parameters, such as the level of L2 regularization, without ground-truth validation data poses a major challenge.
-Building upon this earlier work, in this paper we perform an extensive evaluation of the promising concept-occurrence heuristic in a large-scale scenario for several MeSH descriptors, while also assessing the performance of DL approaches for the first time.
+In that work, we introduced the \textit{concept-occurrence} ($CO$) heuristic for assigning weak labels for $FGSI$.
+This heuristic extends simpler dictionary-based ones using the \textit{MetaMap} tool, which handles information extraction challenges such as inflected and multi-word terms, and concept disambiguation \cite{Aronson2010}.
+Experiments with common machine-learning algorithms on small datasets for refining two specific descriptors showed that the $CO$ heuristic is a strong baseline for these two use cases and only some trained classifiers managed to improve upon it.

-In order to form the large-scale experimental scenario, we look retrospectively into the evolution of MeSH descriptors, focusing on MeSH concepts, which over time become descriptors themselves.
+Building upon this earlier work, in this paper we perform an extensive evaluation of the promising $CO$ heuristic in a large-scale scenario for several MeSH descriptors, while also assessing the performance of DL approaches for the first time in this task, revealing the particular challenges of the $FGSI$ task and proposing respective remedies.
+In order to form the large-scale experimental scenario, we look retrospectively into the evolution of MeSH descriptors, focusing on MeSH concepts that over time become descriptors themselves.